foad-heidari/dj-booking/docs/overview.rst

 - Manage bookings

-- Approve or Remove each appointment
+- Approve or Remove each booking

 - Overview of bookings